dbissell6/DFIR/Blue_Book/Blue_Book.md

 Attackers may use a variety of techniques to establish persistence via the registry, including adding or modifying registry keys or values, creating scheduled tasks, or installing malicious services.
 By doing so, they can ensure that their malicious code will execute every time the system boots up, allowing them to maintain access and continue to carry out their objectives.

-For a CTF participant, identifying and analyzing registry keys related to persistence can be a key part of the challenge.
+Identifying and analyzing registry keys related to persistence can be a key part of the challenge.
 This may involve searching for suspicious or unusual keys or values, examining the contents of known persistence mechanisms (such as scheduled tasks), or using specialized tools and techniques to identify and analyze hidden or obfuscated persistence methods.

 ### In windows open with
 ![image](https://github.com/dbissell6/DFIR/assets/50979196/103b92ac-203b-4e51-b159-5d49e799be01)